KouvostoTelecom/qmk_firmware/keyboards/rubberheik/readme.md

 # rubberheik

+Clone the repository and submodules

+    git clone [url]
+    git submodule update --init --recursive

 Make example for this keyboard (after setting up your build environment):

     make rubberheik:default

 `default` refers to the keymap, that can be found from the `keymap` folder

+Or if you are using `qmk` cli wrapper

+    QMK_HOME='~/' qmk compile --keyboard rubberheik --keymap default

 Flashing example for this keyboard: